andyburgin/kubefix-llm/README.md

 ## The Narrative

-Many tests could be done against the model, but I decided the best approach to evaluate if the tuned model was performing well was to spli tests over 3 areas:
+Many tests could be done against the model, but I decided the best approach to evaluate if the tuned model was performing well was to split tests over 3 areas:

 * General kubernetes knowledge
 * K8sGPT example output passed to LLM API